netdata/netdata/docs/netdata-security.md

 -   If you are always under a static IP, you can use the script given above to allow direct access to your Netdata servers without authentication, from all your static IPs.

 -   install all your Netdata in **headless data collector** mode, forwarding all metrics in real-time to a reciver Netdata server, which will be protected with authentication using an nginx server running locally at the reciver Netdata server.
-This requires more resources (you will need a bigger reciver Netdata server), but does not require any firewall changes, since all the transmitter Netdata servers will not be listening for incoming connections.
+This requires more resources (you will need a bigger reciver Netdata server), but does not require any firewall changes, since all the child Netdata servers will not be listening for incoming connections.

 ## Anonymous Statistics